 Don’t feel bad if it does happen.
 Most people, about 80 to 90 percent of the population, will get some kind of motion sickness at one point in their lives.
-Most important is to not let motion sickness ruin your trip and make you cancel the cruise or never book a cruise.
-Remember, the best decks on a cruise ship for moton sickness are midship, lower decks.
+The most important is not letting motion sickness ruin your trip and make you cancel the cruise or never book a cruise.
+Remember, the best decks on a cruise ship for motion sickness are midship, lower decks.

 Go on, book that trip and enjoy!